projectacrn/acrn-hypervisor/doc/developer-guides/hld/hld-power-management.rst

    } __attribute__((aligned(8)));

-With these Px/Cx data, the Hypervisor is able to intercept guest's P/C-state requests with desired restrictions.
+With these Px/Cx data, the Hypervisor is able to intercept the guest's P/C-state requests with desired restrictions.

 Virtual ACPI table build flow
 =============================

-:numref:`vACPItable` shows how to build virtual ACPI table with Px/Cx data for User VM P/C-state management:
+:numref:`vACPItable` shows how to build the virtual ACPI table with the Px/Cx data for User VM P/C-state management:

 .. figure:: images/hld-pm-image28.png